Remarkable People Awards 2019

 Of course - everyone has something to offer.

 Men and women of all ages from 18 to 70 years of age.
 Provided that they are in good general health volunteers may continue beyond their 70th birthday.
-It is important to note that volunteers over the age of 70 are not insured for personal injury by the Trust.

 Yes.
 Volunteers may reclaim travelling expenses and are entitled to a free drink in the morning and afternoon.
-If they work for 4 hours or more during a day, they are entitled to a subsidy towards their mid-day meal.
+If they work for six hours or more during a day, they are entitled to a subsidy towards their mid-day meal.
 Maximum mileage allowance per return journey is 24 miles.

 If you are unemployed and claiming benefits you should not lose these, but you must notify the Benefits Office that you are doing voluntary work, state that you can attend interviews at one-day's notice, are available for paid work, and are not receiving any payment other than travelling expenses.